Here are all the species of duck you can hunt here in America.

 Duck hunting is an awesome way to spend time afield and fill your freezer in the process and we've put together an extensive waterfowl identification guide to help you ID the different species in the field.

 We'll tell you everything you need to know for duck hunting about the most popular huntable game birds here in the United States and Canada.
+That way, the next time you are sitting on your favorite flyway and hear wingbeats approaching, you will be able to identify better what exactly you are looking at.

 We'll start off with a classic and arguably the most popular species of dabbling duck to hunt in the world, let alone North America.
 Mallards are dabbling ducks.
 Almost everyone, even non-hunters recognize the drakes, which have a distinctive green head.
 Hens are a little bit drab in comparison.
 They are mostly brown.
 Although the speculum is also distinctive for both sexes.
 It is either iridescent blue or black, ringed with a black and white border.